arustyt/wled-tools/README.md

 ## Overview

-This project was created to enable the automation of WLED controllers presets and configuration.
-The end goal was to have presets defined for various holidays throughout the year and for the automation to determine the appropriate holiday (based on the current date) and then configura a WLED controller with the corresponding presets.
-The initial plan was to use Home Assistant for automation but, in the end, automation was implemented via AppDaemon.
+This project was created to enable the automation of WLED controller presets.
+The end goal was to have presets defined for various holidays throughout the year and for the automation to determine the appropriate holiday (based on the current date) and then configure a WLED controller with the corresponding presets.
+The initial plan was to use Home Assistant for automation but, in the end, automation was implemented via AppDaemon, using MQTT for HA ↔ AppDaemon integration.

 Sub-goals were to be able to:
  - Keep the preset/configuration data separate from code,